ttomtsis/icarus/README.md

 * Eclipse BiRT 4.8.0

 # Getting started
+For a detailed guide to the internal workings of Icarus as well as instructions on how to use it, refer to the repository's wiki.

 ## Installation
 To get started with this project, you can install Icarus on your host system or use a container.